 Don't forget about the animals that need you this time of year!
 Donate items or go and play with the dogs and cats for awhile while you are there.
 They deserve a gift this time of year as well.

 Support organizations that give back with your purchase.
-We created a simple list to help guide you!

 11. Pass out candy canes.

 You can go to a mall, popular restaurant, or any other place with a lot of foot traffic and pass out candy canes.
 You'll be guaranteed to make a lot of kids smile!
 You can even add a cute little tag to your candy cane to tell the Christmas story.
 Find a sample here.

 Christmas is a magical time of year.
 And we have the opportunity to be that magic for someone else!
 Do you know someone who has always had the same Christmas wish that hasn't yet come true?
 Take action, and find a way!
 There's nothing like giving someone a Christmas surprise that they will never forget.